riley071/Boat-Managment-system-PHP/README.md

 * Admin Panel
 * Passengers Panel
 * Employee Panel
-Passengers Management
+* Passengers Management
-boat Management
+* boat Management
-Online boat Ticket Bookings
+* Online boat Ticket Bookings
-Cancel Ticket Bookings
+* Cancel Ticket Bookings
-View, Print Tickets
+* View, Print Tickets
-View, Update User Profiles
+* View, Update User Profiles
-Search Available boats
+* Search Available boats
-Employee Management
+* Employee Management
-Manage Tickets
+* Manage Tickets
-Approved, Pending Tickets
+* Approved, Pending Tickets
-Accounting Overview
+* Accounting Overview

+#
-Project Name:	Online boat Reservation System Language/s Used:	PHP
+* Project Name:	Online boat Reservation System
+* Language/s Used:	PHP
-PHP version (Recommended):	5.6, 7.4, 8.1
+* PHP version (Recommended):	5.6, 7.4, 8.1
-Database:	MySQL
+* Database:	MySQL
-Type:	Web Application
+* Type:	Web Application

-#Instructions: How to Run?#
+# Instructions: How to Run?#

 After you finish downloading the project, unzip the project file and head over to your XAMPP directory.

 There you’ll find a folder named “htdocs”.
-Inside the “htdocs” folder, paste the project folder (not the .zip one, but the extracted one).
+Inside the “htdocs” folder, paste the project folder (not the .

+zip one, but the extracted one).
 Open your favorite browser; we recommend using Google Chrome or Mozilla Firefox.

 Then, go to the URL “http://localhost/phpmyadmin“.
 Create a Database with a name that is provided inside the “01 LOGIN DETAILS & PROJECT INFO.txt”.
 Click on the “Import” tab and choose the database file (.sql) which is provided under the folder named “DATABASE FILE”.

 After setting up all these, go to the URL “http://localhost/[ PROJECT_FOLDER_NAME ]/“ All the login details are provided inside the project folder, check that out and enter them in order to use it.

 And there you have it, a full setup of the Online boat Reservation System Project in PHP MySQL.
 For this particular PHP project, PHP Version 5.6, 7.4, 8.1 is required.